makersacademy/takeaway-challenge/README.md

+# Hi!
 Thank you for reviewing my code!

 I'm aware I need to refactor the massive Order class.
 I'm just happy I got it working.